 8. Don't ask for tickets for screenings.

-As its group rules denote, Working in Reality TV is focused on job-related posts and questions, making it a valuable resource for women in the unscripted television community.
+As its rules indicate, Working in Reality TV is focused on job-related posts and questions, making it a valuable resource for women in the unscripted television community.

-Reality TV-specific groups offer both camaraderie and connections for women in this sphere of the industry… But it never hurts to extend your networking options to communities for all women in media.
+Reality TV-specific groups offer both camaraderie and connections for women in a single, specific corner of the entertainment industry.
+However, it never hurts to extend your networking options.
+Below, we’ll check out networking communities for all women in media.

-If you want to add this Facebook group of 12,600 members strong, though, you must get a referral from a current member.
-You will be asked to fill out the application questions below, but there’s also a Google form for the current member to fill out as well.
+However, if you want to join this Facebook group, there is a catch.
+Prospective members must get a referral from a current member.
+You will be asked to fill out the application questions below, but there’s also a Google form that your nominating member will have to fill out on your behalf.

 1. What do you do?